ipeternella/strukts/README.md

 ### Objective

-Strukts is a C library with a few useful data structures that can be reused in other C projects.
-It's main distribution contains a static lib, `libstrukts.a` that can be statically linked to other C projects.
-As such, Strukts headers can be found at the [include](include/strukts) folder so that this library can be included in other projects.
+Strukts is a C library with a few useful data structures/algorithms that can be reused in other C projects.
+It's main distribution contains a static lib, `libstrukts.a`, that can be statically linked to other C projects like the GNU linker [ld](https://ftp.gnu.org/old-gnu/Manuals/ld-2.9.1/html_mono/ld.html).

-This project is a training ground for exercising some classical algorithms and data structures implementations.
+Finally, this project is a training ground for exercising some classical algorithms and data structures implementations.

 ### Requirements